Tatoi Palace: Development of the estate and ownership disputes

-King George I of the Hellenes obtained the estate during the 1880s, purchasing it with private funds he had brought from Denmark.
-In 1916, during the First World War, the house was burned down.
+King George I purchased the estate in 1872, purchasing it with private funds he had brought from Denmark.

+In July 1916, an arson attack ravaged Tatoi Palace.
+The royal family barely escaped the flames.
+Among the palace personnel and firefighters who arrived to deal with the blaze, sixteen people were killed.

-During the Republican regime in the 1920s, most of the estate was confiscated from its owners, but in 1936 it was returned to King George II of the Hellenes following the monarchy's restoration.
+During the Republican regime in the 1920s, most of the estate was confiscated from its owners.
+Around 1929-1930 the government allowed Dimitrios Gaziadis to film the movie The Apaches of Athens (1930) at the lavish estate.
+In 1936, it was returned to King George II of the Hellenes following the monarchy's restoration.

 During the Second World War, when the King was in exile and Greeks suffered considerable hardships under German occupation, the woods at Tatoi were chopped down for fuel and corpses were buried in shallow graves.

 King George II regained possession of the estate in 1946.
 It passed down as private property to King Constantine II until 1994, when the royal estates were confiscated by the government of Andreas Papandreou.
-Constantine took the matter to the European Court of Human Rights, who ruled in his favour in 2003.
-They were not able to force the return of the estates, but they were able to legally force the government to pay him €12m in compensation; this amounted to only one percent of its real worth.
-In an attempt to embarrass the ex-King, the government paid the compensation from the Greek Natural Disasters Fund, thereby claiming that by paying out money to him he was harming Greek people in need.
-Constantine used the funds to set up the "Anna Maria Foundation" (named after his wife Queen Anne-Marie) to provide grants to needy Greeks in time of hardship caused by natural disasters.

-When in 1973 the property was abandoned completely.
+In 1973, the property was abandoned completely.
 Lack of funding resulted in the cows and horses dying of starvation in the stables.
 The buildings were subject to vandalism and looting, resulting in significant losses.
 A former cowshed was filled with objects from Rododafni Castle, the mansion at Psychico, Mon Repos palace, and other royal residences.
 With permission of the Government, in 1993, the ex-King was able to remove nine cargo crates of objects: some of this appeared at auction at Christies in 2007.
 There remained 17,000 objects, including antiquities, old masters, and a life-size portrait of Queen Anne-Marie that are now in storage at the Ministry of Culture.